Poorunga/edgemesh-bak/README.md

 **Websocket**

-At the edge node, deploy a websocket container application, and relevant service
+At the edge node 1, deploy a websocket container application, and relevant service

 ```shell
 $ kubectl apply -f example/websocket-pod-svc.yaml